wacncontent/CustomizeTool/removeCommentMooncakeOutput2/articles/virtual-network/virtual-networks-arm-asm-s2s.md

 ### Step 2: Create a new VM in ARM

-To create a VM in the new VNet, from the Azure Management Portal, follow the instructions below.
+To create a VM in the new VNet, from the Azure portal Preview, follow the instructions below.

 1. From the portal, click the **NEW** button, then click **Compute**, and then click **Windows Server 2012 R2 Datacenter**.
 2. At the bottom of the right pane, in the **Select a compute stack**, select **Use the Resource Manager stack** to create the VM in ARM, as seen below, then click **Create**.